ManelkaKodithuwakku/OnlineLearningPlatformBackend/README.md

 - DUE TO: Pre-planned weekend activities
 ```

 A simple Online learning platform using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-The system allows users to register, login, and view their profiles.
+The system allows users to register, login, and view all courses and enrolled it..
 JWT (JSON Web Tokens) are used to maintain user authentication.

 ## Setting up the Project and MongoDB